 Producer Katie Feather talks with pet genomics experts (yes, they exist!) about what you can and can’t learn from these direct-to-consumer genetics tests for dogs.
 They also discuss a citizen science project that studies connections between your pup’s genes and their behavior.

 Invest in quality science journalism by making a donation to Science Friday.

-Elinor Karlsson is an associate professor at the University of Massachusetts Medical School and Broad Institute of MIT and Harvard in Cambridge, Massachusetts.
+Elinor Karlsson is a professor of Bioinformatics and Integrative Biology at the University of Massachusetts Chan Medical School, and director of the Vertebrate Genomics Group at the Broad Institute of MIT and Harvard in Cambridge, Massachusetts.

 Lisa Moses is a veterinarian and research fellow and an instructor for Harvard Medical School’s Center for Bioethics in Cambridge, Massachusetts.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 While we sit at home for months trying to entertain or improve ourselves, some people have been investing in finding out more about their furry quarantine friend by getting a doggy DNA test.
 Science Friday Producer Katie Feather looked into the new trend.

 KATIE FEATHER: The first time I heard about consumer DNA tests for dogs, it was from my sister who got one for her dog Appa.
 Then my other sister found out about it and got both her dogs tested.
 A week later, I overheard my two neighbors discussing their dog DNA tests.